rashatwi/nmr-dataset/README.md

 dimethoxyethane (DME) solvent, which is a common electrolyte system for Mg-based batteries.

+# DFT Benchmarking Study
 The benchmarking study involves the following combinations of functionals, basis sets, and implicit solvation models:

 | Functional    | Basis Set | Solvation Model
 | ------------- | ------------- | -------------